ahota/inverted_index/README.md

 ### Setup
 The text files provided by Gutenberg contain differing headers, which are multiple pages long.
 These were manually removed so that they don't interfere with word counting the plays.
-Additionally, we assumed users won't want to query the header of the files.
+Additionally, we assume users won't want to query the header of the files.
 However, there are still additional intermediate Gutenberg copyright notices that would be difficult to remove.
 These would have influenced word count and stop word threshold.

+Currently we have 16 works by Shakespeare that are processed:

 ### Pre-processing
 We can use the raw text files to get word counts and to determine the stop word